PyConTH/www/site/pages/schedule.rst

    * - 09:10
      - `Attack of Pythons: Gotchas and Landmines in Python`_
      - `Alternative way for build async server`_ :intermediate:`Intermediate` :thai:`Thai`
-     - :break:`break` :break-title:`Your mother was a hamster and your father smelt of elderberries`
+     - :blank:`Your mother was a hamster and your father smelt of elderberries`

    * - 09:40
      - :break:`break` :break-title:`Fish Slapping Dance`